>

 Wildlife

 Loon PictureNature lovers will enjoy their journey through the Rideau, which provides a haven for many species of wildlife.
-Loons are common on all the lakes, and at night, their haunting cries echo across the water (those interested in loons may wish to visit the The Canadian Lakes Loon Survey website).
+Loons are common on all the lakes, and at night, their haunting cries echo across the water.
 The Rideau is also home to the blue heron and osprey.
 Many species of duck stop off at the Rideau for several weeks in the spring and fall.
 Of course frogs and turtles are permanent residents, and it is not uncommon to see half a dozen turtles sunning themselves on a floating log in amongst the lily pads.
 During the day, hummingbirds flit back and forth, searching out nectar and small flies, and at night flashes of fireflies can been seen in the trees.
 Beaver abound in the region and the alert traveller may even spot an otter.
 In addition, Rideau boaters may find the occasional muskrat locking through with them.

 Those interested in nature and wildlife should have a look at the Ecology of the Rideau section of this website.